MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsImConfiguration.md

 # New-CsImConfiguration

 ## SYNOPSIS
 Use the New-CsImConfiguration cmdlet to create a new Instant Messaging (IM) configuration.
+This cmdlet was introduced in Skype for Business June 2016 Cumulative Update.

 ## SYNTAX